18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-infrastructure-optimization-specialist.md

 ## Role Summary:

-### Infrastructure Optimization Lead (GS15)
+### Infrastructure Optimization Specialist (GS15)

-We are looking for an Infrastructure Optimization lead to join the IT Modernization Centers of Excellence (COE) to help develop the capabilities and services of our partner agencies.
+We are looking for an Infrastructure Optimization Specialist to join the IT Modernization Centers of Excellence (COE) to help develop the capabilities and services of our partner agencies.

 In collaboration with agency stakeholders, you will be providing the technical leadership for the design, planning, and delivery of key infrastructure modernization strategies that will drive optimizations and improvements in the security, agility, responsiveness, and capital efficiency of their IT infrastructure and customer delivery services.